ARTEMIS: AI-driven Robotic Triage Labeling and Emergency Medical Information System: Introduction

-While robots have been used in MCIs for search \& rescue \cite{baxter2007multi}, triage, and transportation of supplies \cite{gonzalez2010toward}, there exists a lot of potential in developing autonomous robots that are tightly coupled with first responders in such missions.
-By seamlessly integrating with human teams, robots can contribute significantly to the efficiency and effectiveness of response efforts in scenarios involving mass casualties.
-This collaboration allows for a more comprehensive and coordinated approach to emergency situations.
+While robots have been used in emergency departments (EDs) for triage in assisting doctors and first responders to treat and get vitals from patients \cite{chai2021robot, townsend2023medical} and in MCIs for search \& rescue \cite{baxter2007multi, gonzalez2010toward}, there exists a lot of potential for developing robots that are tightly coupled with first responders in real-time.
 Incorporating robots into disaster response missions offers the potential to gather crucial real-time data and relay on-the-ground information.
-Notably, during a response mission undertaken by the Center for Robot-Assisted Search and Rescue (CRASAR), the integration of a medical payload into a search and rescue robot showcased significant promise but also highlighted a noteworthy challenge in human-robot interaction—specifically, the lack of situational awareness \cite{johnson2020mimic}.
-This challenge underscores the critical importance of robots providing clear contextual information to ensure effective human-robot collaboration.
-Furthermore, the prevailing preference for compact, probe-equipped robots capable of triage underscores the paramount importance of hygiene and safety in deployment environments \cite{murphy2004robot}.

-In this work, we focus on rapid and accurate contact-based triage labeling through the use of AI-driven robots capable of performing algorithmic triage labeling.
-We use five triage labels - \textit{Critical}, \textit{Immediate}, \textit{Moderate}, \textit{Delay} and \textit{Minor} (see Fig.~\ref{fig:protocol}).
-The robot is trained to perform visual identification of victims followed by contact-based assessment based on heart rate, O2 saturation, and temperature collected using contact sensors and uploads the information to a server as shown in Fig. \ref{fig:protocol}.
-This approach allows for real-time collaboration between autonomous robots and first responders during MCI, optimizing the response time to assess the victims.
+However, past deployment of robots in disaster settings have faced many issues, such as human operator error, imperfect autonomy, poor interface, lack of robustness, inefficient power systems, legal challenges, incorrect parameter tuning, etc. \cite{jin2019research, park2017disaster}.
+This work attempts to address some of these challenges.
+A quadruped is utilized for better mobility in rugged terrain \cite{leeRobotTerrain, fankhauser2018robust, valsecchi2020quadrupedal}.
+Recognizing their role as assistive tools rather than replacements for human responders in MCI scenarios, the quadruped's only function is to conduct localization and preliminary triage classification in scenarios with limited medical personnel, enabling first responders to efficiently prioritize subsequent assessments.
+We improve on state-of-the-art machine learning triage models to achieve better classification accuracy and provide an intuitive user interface for first responders.